 DUTY TO AVOID BIAS AND CONFLICTS OF INTEREST

 - Your focus is the integrity of the process.
-Never an outcome. - Recognize and understand what your biases are so that you can put them aside. - Cultural competency understand your microaggressions or unconscious biases.
+Never an outcome. - Learn to recognize your biases so that you can put them aside. - Consider this before every interview; remind yourself of your obligations to the process.